 4.1.2 «Customer Name»’s hourly BOS Base schedules shall be equal to the hourly BOS Base amounts multiplied by «Customer Name»’s Slice Percentage.

-4.1.3 BPA shall have the right to revise BOS Base amounts to reflect changes in items listed in section 4.1.1(1) – (4) affecting each Scheduling Hour up to 75 minutes prior to the Customer Inputs submission deadline in section 4.1 of Exhibit F.
+4.1.3 BPA shall have the right to revise BOS Base amounts to reflect changes in items listed in sections 4.1.1(1) through 4.1.1(4) affecting each Scheduling Hour up to 75 minutes prior to the Customer Inputs submission deadline in section 4 of Exhibit F.

 4.2 BOS Flex Amount